sportngin/kyck_EpicDB/README.md

 - [ ] Allow a list of RabbitMQ servers to connect to
 - [ ] Allow a list of Elasticsearch servers to try
 - [ ] TESTS
+- [ ] Ability to route bad messages to different queue